Firewalls, WAF, IDS, IPS, and Proxies

 Key Takeaways

-- Firewalls enforce traffic policy based on criteria such as address, port, protocol, state, application, user, or content.
+- Firewalls enforce policy by address, port, protocol, connection state, application, user, or content depending on type.

-Network security devices are often tested by placement and function.
-Read whether the scenario needs to allow, block, inspect, alert, proxy, or protect a web application.
+SY0-701 tests network security devices by placement and function.
+Decide whether the scenario needs to allow, block, inspect, alert, proxy, or specifically protect a web application, then pick the device whose job matches that verb.

 Control Comparison